everyday Dharma

 • mindful dishwashing

-When I do catch the mind moment, in mindful dishwashing, the most ordinary things take on inexpressible beauty.
 A few folks have asked me if I am feeling any lingering effects from my recent Covid-19 illness.
 Not really; but I do I find mindful dish-washing in the kitchen sink to be much more fulfilling.
-I…
+I used to find myself wondering, pre-Covid-19, if washing dishes until kingdom come was getting in the way of…

 Read More